 How is the drive from Cancun to Tulum?

 The drive is super easy and smooth.
-The entire drive us on Mexico 307 which is a main 4+ lane highway with a few stop-n-go lights and checkpoints along the way.
+The entire drive is on Mexico 307, which is a main 4+ lane highway with a few stop-n-go lights and checkpoints along the way.

 How long is the drive to Tulum from Cancun?

-Then from there, it will take an average 2.5-3.5 hours depending on how many other passengers there are and the number of hotel stops.
+Then from there, it will take an average of 2.5-3.5 hours, depending on how many other passengers there are and the number of hotel stops.
 The bus will take 3+ hours after leaving the airport.

 The bus will most likely stop in Puerto Morelos & Playa del Carmen dropping off and picking up passengers, which adds on time.

-We hoped we helped you decide what is the best way to get to Tulum from Cancun airport.
-No matter which way you choose to get there you’ll still end up in paradise.
+We hope we have helped you decide what the best way to get to Tulum from Cancun airport is.
+No matter which way you choose to get there, you’ll still end up in paradise.